Solomon333/toDoList-app/README.md

 -  mark green list that are done
--  use the garbage icon to delete it. also hava a date and time on top.
+-  use the garbage icon to delete it.
+-  include date and time on top.

 - built using html css amd javascript,